E-Journal Portal Accessibility Statement

 Labels and Descriptions

 Throughout E-Journal Portal, form elements and buttons are given accessible labels, so you can use assistive technologies to determine the purpose of various controls.
-The majority of elements have labels, but there are a small number of missing labels.
-In these cases, there are usually adjacent text labels that describe the purpose of the control.
+Changes in the February 3, 2021 release remediated any form elements or buttons that did not have labels.

 While most text throughout E-Journal Portal meets minimum color contrast standards, but there are cases where text does not have enough contrast with the background color.
 These relate to the pagination controls (the “Previous” link has low contrast) and the “title notes” on results records.